Greginkansas/-openhab-openhab1wiki/GPIO-Binding.md

     apt-get install openhab-addon-binding-gpio

-This will install all required modules, some manual configuration is needed: edit `/etc/default/openhab` and set following:
+This will install all required modules.

+If you chose above to add the openhab user to the gpio group, then you shouldn't make the changes below to run as root.
+If you did not add openhab to the gpio group, some manual configuration is needed: edit `/etc/default/openhab` and set following:

     USER_AND_GROUP=root:root
     JAVA_ARGS=-Djna.boot.library.path=/usr/lib/jni